SigurdST/emotion_recognition/REPORT.md

 A random time range in the spectrogram is masked.
 This technique mimics interruptions or short silences in the audio, forcing the model to learn from incomplete temporal patterns.

 By combining these techniques, I aim to create a diverse and enriched dataset that enhances the model's ability to generalize and perform well on unseen data.
 Each technique will be applied with a $60$% probability, ensuring a balanced and varied augmentation process.
+There is a non-zero probability of having duplicates, but I verified, and none were found.

 I trained my augmented dataset on two 4-layer CNNs: one using a batch size of 1, and the other using resized spectrograms.